Looking for more information about type 2 diabetes? We’ve got all you need to know.

 Checking your blood sugar levels is an important part of managing your diabetes, so we’ll take you through how to check them and what your readings mean.

 Living with type 2 diabetes

 Having type 2 diabetes can bring up lots of questions about your lifestyle, but we’re here with the answers.
-From nutritional advice and recipes to help you know what to eat when you have type 2 diabetes, to guidance about keeping active and staying fit – we’re here to support you.
+From nutritional advice and recipes to help you know what to eat when you have type 2 diabetes, tips about diabetes and alcohol and keeping active and staying fit – we’re here to support you.

 Type 2 diabetes is also associated with other health conditions, such as thyroid disease and dental problems.
 It’s important to be aware of these, so make sure to read our information about diabetes related conditions.

 Type 2 diabetes is a complicated condition, and it may seem like there’s a lot of information to take in.
 If you’re feeling worried or stressed, we’ve got emotional support and advice that you may find helpful.

 For some people, managing their diabetes with technology can be life-changing.
 But we also know it can be overwhelming if you’re not sure where to begin.
 Our information and guidance about diabetes technology will help you understand what the different types of tech do and how to access them, so you can find what works for you.